French banks, pariahs no more, face new market test

 Part of what used to set French lenders apart before the financial crisis was their access to pools of talent from the nation's elite engineering academies, who found they could make more money building complex financial options and structured products than making bridges and trains.

-But over the past five years, the "French touch" has become more synonymous with market failures than lucrative equations: Jerome Kerviel's rogue trades at SocGen, Fabrice Tourre's conviction for mortgage fraud at Goldman Sachs (GS.N) and Bruno Iksil's alleged "London Whale" losses at JPMorgan Chase (JPM.N).
+But over the past five years, the "French touch" has become more synonymous with market failures than lucrative equations: Jerome Kerviel's rogue trades at SocGen, Fabrice Tourre's conviction for mortgage fraud at Goldman Sachs and Bruno Iksil's alleged "London Whale" losses at JPMorgan Chase.

 French banks themselves have become more risk-averse, shuttering proprietary trading desks and focusing instead on sleepy but cash-rich retail banking to boost profits.
 While this has helped cushion losses from whipsawing financial markets, retail is now stagnating and branches are being shut.